publiclab/mapknitter/README.md

 $ curl -L https://get.rvm.io | bash -s stable
 ```

-2. At this point during the process, you may want to log out and log back in, or open a new terminal window; RVM will then properly load in your environment.
+2. At this point during the process, you may want to log out and log back in or open a new terminal window.
+RVM will then properly load in your environment.

-    - _Ubuntu users only:_ You may need to enable `Run command as a login shell` in Ubuntu's Terminal, under Profile Preferences > Title and Command.
+    - _Ubuntu users only:_ you may need to enable `Run command as a login shell` in Ubuntu's Terminal under Profile Preferences > Title and Command.
 Then close the terminal and reopen it.

 3. Use RVM to install version 2.4.6 of Ruby: